-Your input is important as we plan the new power lines.
+Your input is important as we search for the best overall route for the new power lines.

-From our initial assessment, we've developed a routing corridor where the new lines will be built.
-We'd like to hear your thoughts on this, plus:
+From our initial assessment, we've developed some potential line route options.
+We'd like to hear your thoughts on these options, plus:

-- who else we should be talking to about these new power lines; - potential impacts we should be aware of and how we can reduce them; - the environment and wildlife: - existing and future local infrastructure in the project areas; and - concerns and questions you might have.
+- who else we should be talking to about this new power line project; - potential impacts we should be aware of and how we can reduce them; - the environment and wildlife; - existing and future local infrastructure in the project areas; and - concerns and questions you might have.